anomdule/anomdule.github.io/_pages/predoc-journey.md

 ### 📬 Reaching Out to Faculty

-I reached out to only a handful of faculty members at **Carnegie Mellon, Duke, and the University of Maryland**, some of whom I had met during **World Bank seminars**.
+I reached out to only a handful of faculty members at Carnegie Mellon (Policy), Duke (UPEP), and the University of Maryland (Ag Econ), some of whom I had met during World Bank seminars.
 Although I was not admitted to those programmes, the conversations were extremely valuable.
 I received thoughtful feedback on my research interests and even my solo-authored research paper.

-Interestingly, I **did not** reach out to faculty at several universities that later admitted me, including Penn State, NUS, and the University of Georgia.
+Interestingly, I did not reach out to faculty at other remaining universities that later admitted me, including Penn State, NUS, and the University of Georgia.

-**My takeaway:** Reach out only when there is a genuine research fit and a meaningful reason to connect.
+**My takeaway:** Reach out when there is a genuine research fit and a meaningful reason to connect.
+Better is to meet in-person if possible at seminars or conferences.
 In my experience, it helped much more with networking, feedback, and understanding research fit than with increasing admission chances.

 ---